 Modified Job Duties Can Help an Employee Return to Work Faster

-The Ohio Bureau of Workers' Compensation (BWC) does strongly encourage employers, employees, physicians, and case workers to work together to find a way to help injured employees return to work as quickly as possible.
+The Ohio Bureau of Workers' Compensation (BWC) does strongly encourage employers, employees, physicians, and case workers to work together to help injured employees return to work quickly.
 A speedy return, when cleared by a physician, is beneficial to all parties.
-The employer can continue to operate efficiently and effectively, and the employee is able to earn their wages.
-Additionally, many medical professionals promote a prompt return to work to aid in the healing and rehabilitation of many types of injuries.
+The employer can continue to operate efficiently and effectively, and the employee can earn their wages.
+And many medical professionals promote a prompt return to work to aid in the healing and rehabilitation of many types of injuries.
 The BWC encourages four return-to-work options if an employee can return in some capacity before full recovery.
 These options, as stated in the BWC’s Handbook for Injured Employees, are:

-- Transitional work – Work that uses real job duties for a specified period of time (typically two or three months) to help you recover enough to return to your original job.
+- Transitional work – Work that uses real job duties for a specified period (typically two or three months) to help you recover enough to return to your original job.

 - Modified work – Work in which obstacles that may keep you from performing your essential job functions are adapted, altered or removed.

-- Alternative work – Work you can do if you are permanently unable to do your original job, but have other abilities and can be employed by the same employer.
+- Alternative work – Work you can do if you cannot do your original job, but have other abilities and can be employed by the same employer.

-Most employers are open to helping employees return to work as quickly as possible.
-In some cases, transitional or light duty work may not be available, but alternative or modified work could help the employee return to work.
-Medical care providers may not fully understand the duties of every job, so employees and their team should explore all options before determining that changed duties are unavailable.
+Most employers are open to helping employees return to work quickly.
+Sometimes, transitional or light duty work may not be available, but alternative or modified work could help the employee return to work.
+Medical care providers may not understand the duties of every job, so employees and their team should explore all options before determining that changed duties are unavailable.

 When Nothing Short of a Full Return to Work Is Available

-Ohio, and many other states, do not mandate that employers create any type of this changed work for an injured employee wishing to return before a full recovery, however.
-If it is simply not possible for the duties to be changed, or if all the spots for changed duty have been filled, the employer would be within their rights to deny the employee’s request.
+Ohio, and many other states, do not mandate that employers create alternative work for an injured employee wishing to return before a full recovery, however.
+If it is simply impossible for the duties to be changed, or if all the spots for changed duty have been filled, the employer would be within their rights to deny the employee’s request.
 In those cases, the injured employee can continue to obtain workers’ compensation benefits until a full recovery is made and a complete return to work is possible.

 Even When Available, Changed Job Duties May Not Be Adequate

-Additionally, employees may still experience problems even when the employer offers light duty work.
-In some cases, the employer will offer the light duty work at a reduced pay based on the amount of work being done.
-The employee still may not be able to return to his full wages until a complete recovery is made.
+And employees may still experience problems even when the employer offers light duty work.
+Sometimes, the employer will offer the light duty work at a reduced pay based on the work being done.
+The employee still may be unable to return to his full wages until a complete recovery is made.
 When an employee’s pay is cut in this manner, they have essentially two options:

-- Working Wage Law.
-The working wage law seeks to fill the gap left between the wages earned before an injury and the wages earned during recovery.
-However, the working wage law covers only a percentage of the difference between the two incomes.
-For example, if an employee was earning $15 per hour before an injury, and the light duty assignment only paid $10 per hour, the working wage law would offer only a portion of the $5 difference.
+- Working Wage Loss.
+Working wage loss seeks to fill the gap left between the wages earned before an injury and the wages earned during recovery.
+However, working wage loss covers only a percentage of the difference between the two incomes.
+For example, if an employee was earning $15 per hour before an injury, and the light duty assignment only paid $10 per hour, working wage loss would pay only a portion of the $5 difference.
 It is available, but still may not help the employee earn full wages before a complete recovery.

 - Seek new employment.
-At any time, an employee is free to end his relationship with an employer and seek new employment.
-This does come with its own risks, however, and every unique situation should be addressed differently.
+At any time, an employee may end his relationship with an employer and seek new employment.
+This comes with its own risks, however, and every unique situation should be addressed differently.

 If you or someone you love has suffered an injury at work, you have legal rights and options in Ohio.
-Call the experienced workers’ compensation attorneys at Monast Law at 614-515-2595 to learn more about how we may be able to help.
+Call the experienced workers’ compensation attorneys at Monast Law Office at (614) 334-4649 to learn more about how we may help.